 Distressed debt investments may not produce income and may require us to bear certain additional expenses in order to protect and recover our investment.
 Therefore, to the extent we invest in distressed debt, our ability to achieve current income for our stockholders may be diminished.
 We also will be subject to significant uncertainty as to when and in what manner and for what value the distressed debt we invest will eventually be satisfied (e.g., through liquidation of the obligor's assets, an exchange offer or plan of reorganization involving the distressed debt securities or a payment of some amount in satisfaction of the obligation).
 In addition, even if an exchange offer is made or plan of reorganization is adopted with respect to distressed debt we hold, there can be no assurance that the securities or other assets received by us in connection with such exchange offer or plan of reorganization will not have a lower value or income potential than may have been anticipated when the investment was made.
-Moreover, any securities received by us upon completion of an exchange offer or plan of reorganizations with respect to any exchange offer or plan of reorganization with respect to an issuer of distressed debt, we may be restricted from disposing of such securities.
+Moreover, any securities received by us upon completion of an exchange offer or plan of reorganization may be restricted as to resale.
+If we participate in negotiations with respect to any exchange offer or plan of reorganization with respect to an issuer of distressed debt, we may be restricted from disposing of such securities.